erikgraa/azure-local-releases/README.md

 ### Pode API

-The Pode API solution uses the cmdlet `Get-AzureLocalRelease` to provide information about Azure Local releases.
+Pode makes uses of the cmdlet `Get-AzureLocalRelease` to provide the details about Azure Local releases.

 [![Pode](/assets/pode.png)](https://azlocalreleases.graa.dev)